TSE (BSE/Scrapie/CWD)

 Situation in Austria

-In 2022, no case of BSE was diagnosed in Austria, but one case of "atypical scrapie" was diagnosed in a 14-year-old dead/killed sheep.
-The diagnosis was made at the NRL Mödling by Western blot and confirmed by immunohistochemical examination.
-Since May 2012, Austria has been classified by the World Organization for Animal Health (WOAH) as a country with "negligible BSE risk".
-Since November 18, 2014, Austria has the status of "negligible risk for classical scrapie".
+In 2025, no cases of BSE or scrapie were diagnosed in Austria.
+Since May 2012, Austria has been classified by the World Organisation for Animal Health (WOAH) as a country with a ‘negligible risk of BSE’.
+This status was reaffirmed in May 2025.
+Since 18 November 2014, Austria has held the status of ‘negligible risk for classical scrapie’.

 Contact